Ria424/developers-animatesdk-docs/FolderItem_object/FolderItem_summary.md

 #### Description

-The folderItem object is a subclass of the Item object.
-There are no unique methods or properties for folderItem.
+The FolderItem object is a subclass of the Item object.
+There are no unique methods or properties for FolderItem.
 See [Item object](../Item_object/Item_summary.md).